dominickjay/dominickjay.com/src/365albums/petrodragonic-king-gizzard.md

 ---
-title: "#36.
-PetroDragonic Apocalypse... - King Gizzard and The Lizard Wizard"
+title: "PetroDragonic Apocalypse... - King Gizzard and The Lizard Wizard"
 metaDesc: 'Day 36 of my album-a-day mini-project'
 date: 2023-12-15
 albumTitle: PetroDragonic Apocalypse; or, Dawn of Eternal Night - An Annihilation of Planet Earth and the Beginning of Merciless Damnation